LELEC210X/LELEC210X/INSTALL.md

 It is also much lighter on resources (compared to VirtualBox).
-It will allow you to clone the git of the course on your windows system and **do most of the work on Windows**, e.g., programming the MCU, modify the telecom and classification parts, while **only using WSL to compile** the code and run the Linux applications, such as GNU Radio.
+It will allow you to clone the git of the course on your windows system and **do most of the work on Windows**, e.g., programming the MCU, modify the telecom and classification parts, while **only using WSL to compile** the code and run the Linux applications, i.e., GNU Radio.

+We recommend using one of the latest Ubuntu release, Ubuntu-22.04, for the project.
+However, if it is not available on your computer, you can use Ubuntu-20.04.

-In order to install the WSL and Ubuntu-20.04 on your Windows system, we will use the following [guide](https://learn.microsoft.com/en-us/windows/wsl/install) from Microsoft.
+In order to install the WSL and Ubuntu-22.04 (or 20.04) on your Windows system, we will use the following [guide](https://learn.microsoft.com/en-us/windows/wsl/install) from Microsoft.

 If you have WSL 1 installed (`wsl --version`), please